Theodore F. Green: Senator

-Throughout his senatorial career Green supported civil rights legislation.
+Throughout his senatorial career, Green supported civil rights legislation.
 He struggled to enact laws to ban the poll tax, to make lynching a federal crime, and to change Senate rules to make it easier to end filibusters.
 Consistently working closely with Majority Leader Lyndon B. Johnson, he helped secure eastern liberal support for the Civil Rights Act of 1957.
 As the nation moved to the right at mid-century, Green retained his liberal faith, voting to uphold President Harry Truman's vetoes of the restrictive McCarran-Walter Immigration Bill of 1952 and the McCarran Internal Security Act of 1950.
 During the McCarthy controversy, he voted for censure of his Republican colleague Senator Joseph McCarthy.

 For 20 of his 24 years in the Senate, Green served on the Foreign Relations Committee, beginning in 1938 and interrupted from 1947 to 1949.
 An early and steadfast internationalist committed to the United Nations, he stoutly sustained President Truman's Cold War initiatives, including the Truman Doctrine, the Marshall Plan, the North Atlantic Treaty Organization, and intervention in Korea.
 At the 1952 meeting of the UN General Assembly, to which Truman appointed him as a delegate, Green expressed his faith in the world organization as the "last great hope of mankind."
 He stood with the minority of 31 senators who by one vote prevented the two-thirds majority necessary to pass an amendment initiated by Senator John W. Bricker to limit the president's powers in foreign policy.

 In April 1943, a confidential analysis by British scholar Isaiah Berlin of the Foreign Relations Committee for the British Foreign Office succinctly characterized Green as:

 Though wary of reductions in foreign aid programs with the coming of the Eisenhower administration, Green was one of the few northern Democrats to support administration measures in the Republican-dominated Senate of the Eighty-third Congress.
-In the Eighty-fifth Congress (1957–1958) Green served as Chairman of the Foreign Relations Committee.
+In the Eighty-fifth Congress (1957–1958), Green served as Chairman of the Foreign Relations Committee.
 He was a loyal ally of Democratic Majority Leader Lyndon Johnson.

 Death

 In 1959, with his health failing, the 92-year-old Green resigned his chairmanship; he left the Senate at the conclusion of his term in 1961.
-Green died in Providence, R.I. on May 19, 1966 at the age of 98.
+Green died in Providence, Rhode Island on May 19, 1966, at the age of 98.
 He was interred at Swan Point Cemetery in Providence.